 As you read through these steps, please keep in mind that these are steps to developing an inbound marketing strategy, not an inbound marketing program.
 These are just the three steps to get you started.
 We have been using a 7-Step Lead Generation process with our clients for years which is much more comprehensive than these 3 steps and starts with an entire day dedicated to inbound marketing planning and step 7 ends with convert.
 Converting is the best part of the entire process because that’s where the money is.
 However, each of these steps is important and it’s important that anyone getting started has a solid strategy in place and you know not just what you need to be doing to be successful but how to do it.

-There are a number of decisions to be made at the beginning of the planning process that companie fail to consider including: who will do the work? (in-house, outsource or a combination of the two), who are we targeting?, who will create the content? (write blogs, develop premium content), who will promote the content? (it’s been said that you need to spend more time promoting your content than actually writing it) and last but certainly not least… who will keep track of the incoming lead flow and follow up with the leads?
+There are a number of decisions to be made at the beginning of the planning process that companies fail to consider including: who will do the work? (in-house, outsource or a combination of the two), who are we targeting?, who will create the content? (write blogs, develop premium content), who will promote the content? (it’s been said that you need to spend more time promoting your content than actually writing it), who will perform campaign optimization (because you can’t get better results without looking at what worked vs what didn’t) and last but certainly not least… who will keep track of the incoming lead flow and follow up with the leads?

-In order to start developing content you have to know a lot about who you are targeting with your content or you are certain to have your content seen by no one and shared by even less than that.
+In order to start developing content you have to know a lot about who you are targeting with your content or you are certain to miss the mark with your messaging, have your content seen by no one and shared by even less than that.
 Yes, that’s reality.
 Even if you create great content there is a chance that it won’t benefit your marketing efforts if it’s targeted at the wrong audience.

 This is where creating target personas comes in, and it’s not just guessing who your prospects are and the behaviors and interests of your clients.
 You would be amazed at how little some companies know about who their customers are and what we hear during our inbound planning day when we discuss creating personas.
 We hear a lot of “well, I don’t know.. maybe they are on Twitter” or “no, we don’t really know about the buying process our clients undergo when purchasing our product or service.”

-Creating an effective inbound marketing strategy was cited by 46% of respondents to the survey as the biggest challenge to success and was followed closely by lack of content creation at 41%.
-No one why some of these survey respondents are having challenges with inbound marketing… they are challenged by planning and content creation.
+Creating an effective inbound marketing strategy is cited as the biggest challenge to success and was followed closely by lack of content creation.
+No wonder why some people are having challenges with inbound marketing… they are challenged by planning and content creation.
 Wow.. if you can’t get those two right your chances of success are probably pretty close to 0%.
-That’s my opinion and not a survey result but can you really expect any success with inbound marketing if you plan poorly and don’t create content.

 Overcoming the Barriers to Inbound Success

-Companies that are struggling with inbound marketing, whether it’s lacking a strategy or not having a content plan shouldn’t throw in the towel and quit as mentioned in a recent blog post.
+Companies that are struggling with inbound marketing, whether it’s lacking a strategy or not having a content plan shouldn’t throw in the towel and quit.

 Not by any means.
 The key for companies that are struggling with their strategy and vision for their inbound program is to take a step back and start to craft this illusive inbound strategy with their team.
 If you don’t have the resources to do this in-house you should consider bringing in an outside expert to provide guidance and help craft a sound strategy that can translate into a content creation plan and development of target personas.